-The SA Triple Crown for three-year-olds is billed as horseracing’s ultimate test and with good cause.
+The SA Triple Crown, sponsored by World Sports Betting in 2021, for three-year-olds is billed as horseracing’s ultimate test and with good cause.
 The series comprises four top-level races.

 There’s a R2-million bonus awaiting the horse who succeeds in winning all three legs, but it takes an exceptional horse to accomplish that feat – one who combines a rare blend of speed, stamina, courage and determination.
 In short a true champion!

-Three horses have won the Triple Crown.
-The mighty Horse Chestnut, who many rank the best horse in South African racing history, won the inaugural event in 1999, Louis The King won the bonus in 2014 and Abashiri repeated the feat in 2016.
+Four horses have won the Triple Crown.
+The mighty Horse Chestnut, who many rank the best horse in South African racing history, won the inaugural event in 1999, Louis The King won the bonus in 2014, Abashiri repeated the feat in 2016 while Malmoos took the honours in 2021.

 R2-million bonus for winning all 3!

-The R3.25-million Triple Tiara is the fillies’ equivalent of the Triple Crown and the three legs mirror the SA Triple Crown.
+The SA Triple Tiara, sponsored yet again in 2021 by Mary Slack's Wilgerbosdrift Stud, is the fillies’ equivalent of the SA Triple Crown.

 The Triple Tiara and the three Johannesburg legs of the series are all sponsored by Wilgerbosdrift Stud.